Jahia/cs-work-in-progress-custom-preview/README.md

 Please not that this preview has some limitation:
- - for content flagged as "work in progress", renaming its system name will make it disappear from the preview mode
+ - for content flagged as "work in progress" and previously published, renaming its system name will generate an error with the workinprogress preview mode
- - moving content flagged as "work in progress" will make it disappear from the preview mode.
+ - moving content flagged as "work in progress" and previously published, will generate an error with the workinprogress preview mode